Explore a section of the famous Nakasendo walking trail and visit two charming towns along the way.

 Rain or shine: Weather on the Nakasendo Trail

 While Japan’s famous four seasons are a little milder in the center of Honshu, they still affect your walking plans to a degree.

-Tsumago-juku: An equally-charming end-point
+Tsumago-juku: An equally charming end-point

-Eventually the path reaches Tsumago (妻籠 “wife and basket”), which is a truly enchanting village of traditional Japanese wooden houses, shops and ryokan.
+Eventually the path reaches Tsumago (妻籠 “wife and basket”), which is a truly enchanting village of traditional Japanese wooden houses, shops and more ryokan.

 For lunch/eats, Yoshimura Soba serves a selection of cold/hot soba dishes (the buckwheat flour is milled and kneaded into noodles on premises).
-And for dessert there’s a rather old school matcha tea shop across the road for Japanese tea and Japanese sweets.
+And for dessert, there’s a rather old-school matcha tea shop across the road for Japanese tea and sweets.

-Accommodation Options in Tsumago
+Accommodation in Tsumago

-For the return journey, there’s a 15min bus (or 45min walk) from Tsumago to Nagiso from which you can catch a local train to Nakatsugawa and then change to an express back to Nagoya.
+For the return journey, there’s a 15-min bus (or 45-min walk) from Tsumago to Nagiso, from which you can catch a local train to Nakatsugawa and then change to an express back to Nagoya.